Skip main navigation

 May Ortega

-If your social media algorithm is delivering you countless quaint interiors featuring the cozy, rustic charm reminiscent of an English countryside, you’re not alone.
-Cottagecore design has blown up online in recent years as people embrace a nostalgic aesthetic in their homes, marked by a longing for screen-free, simpler times in a trend that has touched everything from interiors to fashion and even cooking.
+If your social media algorithm is delivering you quaint interiors featuring the rustic charm of the English countryside, you’re not alone.
+The cottagecore interior design style has exploded online as a nostalgic reaction to high-tech homes, touching everything from interiors and fashion, to slow cooking.

 While commonly defined by decorative elements such as muted pastels, dainty florals and heirloom furniture, cottagecore can take on countless forms and mix with many interior design styles.
 It’s often inherently maximalist, with layers of pattern and textiles and collectibles filling a room, yet also conveys an atmosphere of tranquility and intentionality.